How To Prepare For a Musical Theater Audition

-- Sing with expression by using your body, especially your face.
+- Sing with expression by using your body, especially your face but don't overdo.
 Avoid duplicating gestures and refrain from using too many arm movements.
 It can be distracting to the director and unless gestures are natural you will look as though you are trying too hard.

 - Keep your hands and fingers relaxed and don't play with your clothes or put your hands in your pockets while you sing.

 - This tip should be obvious.
-Do not chew gum or have a throat lozenger in your mouth when you sing.
+Do not chew gum or have a throat lozenge in your mouth when you sing.

 - Try not to ask if you can start over again if you make a mistake or don't like your performance.
 Your judges are very busy and get tired.
 If you sing a wrong word or if you forget the words, keep right on going.
 If you can't do that, just stop.